 Of the movie's 155 minute running time, 49:18 minutes feature music.
-On the soundtrack album, a good 13 minutes of music unheard in the movie can be heard.
-This implies that composer Randy Newman wrote over an hour worth of music for the movie, only to have it cut down.
+On the soundtrack album, a good thirteen minutes of music unheard in the movie can be heard.
+This implies that Randy Newman wrote over an hour's worth of music for the movie, only to have it cut down.
 One song, "Change Your Way", was supposed to be for the opening credits sung by Scatman Crothers, but the scene was never shot.
-The song can be heard on the soundtrack album as sung by Randy Newman himself.
+The song can be heard on the soundtrack album, as sung by Randy Newman himself.
 One song that suffers a good portion of cuts is the "Denouement" cue, which clocks on the soundtrack at 5:43 - only one minute and 43 seconds of which ended up in the final cut.

 Actress Mariclare Costello spent three weeks filming as Emma Goldman in a sequence that was cut from the film.
-Director Milos Forman wanted to keep her part in the film, but producer Dino De Laurentiis thought it slowed the movie down.
+Milos Forman wanted to keep her part in the film, but producer Dino De Laurentiis thought it slowed the movie down.
 E.L.
 Doctorow, the novel's author, was brought in to break the tie.
 Doctorow agreed with De Laurentiis, thus the footage was cut.
 The sequence is included as an extra on the DVD release.